 Diagnosis of Microsporum canis is helped by the characteristic of the spore to fluoresce under ultraviolet light.

-Ringworm can be successfully treated, provided steps are taken to not only eliminate the fungus from the skin of the animal but also to remove it from the environment.
+Ringworm can be successfully treated, provided steps are taken to not only eliminate the fungus from the skin of the dog but also to remove it from the environment.

 Local applications of lotions and ointments can be applied, but are not a successful treatment for ringworm if used without Griseofulvin.
 Cats often become quite sensitive to many of the commonly used ringworm ointments and their continual use can cause severe skin inflammations.

-A more-effective topical treatment is to bathe the animal in the disinfectant solution, Halamid.
-This is completely non-toxic and is also useful to soak bedding and to scrub carpets and chairs that have been in contact with the infected animal.
+A more-effective topical treatment is to bathe the animal in the disinfectant solution, such as Halamid.
+This is completely non-toxic and is also useful to soak bedding and to scrub carpets and chairs that have been in contact with the infected dog.

 Vacuum cleaning frequently and vigorously helps to remove the infective spores.
 Of course, the patient must be kept isolated so that it is not continually reinfecting the surroundings.

-Re-examination of the patient at regular intervals after the treatment with Griseofulvin has ceased is essential if reoccurrence of the infection and subsequent massive contamination of the environment is to be prevented.
+Re-examination of the patient at regular intervals after the treatment with Griseofulvin has ceased is essential if recurrence of the infection and subsequent massive contamination of the environment is to be prevented.